← Math & statistics

 Goodness-of-fit and independence in one page

-This page keeps the first release focused: two chi-square modes, optional Yates correction for 2×2 tables, expected-count warnings, and browser-side result copying.
+Use one page for two chi-square workflows: goodness-of-fit, independence tests, optional Yates correction for 2×2 tables, expected-count warnings, and browser-side result copying.

 Goodness-of-fit inputs